localguy009/GRC-Portfolio/Azure Automation Access Review /step-by-step-guide.md

-This guide walks through the complete, end-to-end process of building an automated Azure GRC control that performs a Monthly Global Administrator Access Review.
+This guide walks through the process of building an automated Azure GRC control that performs a Monthly Global Administrator Access Review.

 ### 1. Create a User-Assigned Managed Identity (UAMI)